 Chairman Tom Harkin

-Senator Tom Harkin has represented Iowa in Congress for 36 years.
+Senator Tom Harkin has represented Iowa in Congress for nearly 40 years.
 First winning election to the U.S. House in 1974, he represented Iowa's Fifth Congressional District until 1984, when he challenged an incumbent Senator and won.
 Iowans returned him to the Senate in 1990, 1996, 2002 and 2008, making Tom Harkin the first Iowa Democrat to win a fifth term in the U.S. Senate.
 He currently chairs the Senate Health, Education, Labor and Pensions Committee.

 Harkin went to Washington in 1969 to join the staff of Iowa Congressman Neal Smith.
 As a staff member accompanying a congressional delegation to South Vietnam, he independently investigated and photographed the infamous "tiger cage" cells at a secret prison on Con Son Island, where prisoners - many of them students - were being tortured and kept in inhumane conditions.
 Despite pressure to suppress his findings, his photos and eyewitness account were published in Life magazine.
 As a result, hundreds of abused prisoners were released.